 In this section we present results from three different level set simulations that each demonstrate different features of our DT-Grid.
-In particular, section 4.1 compares the memory- and time-usage of the DT-Grid to existing methods.
-Next, section 4.2 verifies that the low memory footprint of the DT-Grid allows for very high resolution simulations.
-Finally, section 4.3 shows that level set simulations can go out-of-the-box when employed on a DT-Grid.
+In particular, Sec.
+4.1 compares the memory- and time-usage of the DT-Grid to existing methods.
+Next, Sec.
+4.2 verifies that the low memory footprint of the DT-Grid allows for very high resolution simulations.
+Finally, Sec.
+4.3 shows that level set simulations can go out-of-the-box when employed on a DT-Grid.

-4.1 Memory and Time Complexity
+4.1.
+Memory and Time Complexity

 The following comparisons use the exact same level set simulation code on top of all narrow band approaches and the DT-Grid.
 Extensive effort was devoted to optimizing implementations of all methods.

-Our benchmark test is an extruded spiral evolving under volume-conserving mean curvature flow [PMO+99]
+Our benchmark test is an extruded spiral evolving under volume-conserving mean curvature flow [27]

-$$\frac{\partial \phi}{\partial t} = (\kappa - \bar{\kappa}) |\nabla \phi| \tag{1}$$ where κ is local mean curvature and $\bar{\kappa}$ is the average mean curvature on the interface.
-We demonstrate the efficiency of the DT-Grid with respect to two numerical methods on a 1283 grid as shown in figure 4.
+$$\frac{\partial \phi}{\partial t} = (\kappa - \bar{\kappa}) |\nabla \phi|, \tag{1}$$ where κ is local mean curvature and $\bar{\kappa}$ is the average mean curvature on the interface.
+We demonstrate the efficiency of the DT-Grid with respect to two numerical methods on a 1283 grid as shown in Fig. 4.

-4.1.1 Numerical Method 1
+4.1.1.
+Numerical Method 1

-In figure 5 and 7 we compare the following methods: 1) The DT-Grid (blue), 2) The method of Peng et al. [PMO+99] (green), 3) The method of Peng et al. improved with an $O(M_N)$ method for rebuilding the narrow band [BFM+04] (red), 4) An Octree data structure [Sam90, SK98, FP03] (cyan) storing only the grid points inside the narrow band using a uniform resolution.
-We describe the Octree implementation in more detail in appendix A.
+In Figs. 5 and 6 we compare the following methods: (1) The DT-Grid (blue), (2) The method of Peng et al. [27] (green), (3) The method of Peng et al. improved with an $O(M_N)$ method for rebuilding the narrow band [3] (red), (4) An octree data structure [12, 30, 33] (cyan) storing only the grid points inside the narrow band and using a uniform resolution.
+We describe the octree implementation in more detail in Appendix G.